 While there are no rules for Friendsgiving, guests might be disappointed if there are ten versions of sweet potato pie but no stuffing on the table.
 Rather than assigning a specific dish to each person, distribute a spreadsheet via Google Docs or another file sharing service listing major categories such as appetizers, vegetable side dishes, grain side dishes and desserts.
 This allows your friends to see the gaps in the feast and specify the dishes they plan to bring to round out the meal.

-Prepare the bar area and included non-alcoholic options
+Prepare the bar area and include non-alcoholic options

 Whether you opt to serve bottles of wine or cocktails, also make sure to include non-alcoholic options for guests who prefer not to imbibe.
 Planning a mocktail that includes holiday flavors such as apple, cinnamon and cranberry ensures that everyone has a tasty drink in hand.
 Designate a corner of the dining room or a section of kitchen counter as the bar area, and stock it with ice, glasses and bottle openers.
 You might even ask guests to bring a wine or spirit that pairs well with their potluck dish.